Subito-it/SBTUITestTunnel/README.md

 ## Installation (CocoaPods)

-We strongly suggest to use [cocoapods](https://cocoapods.org) being the easiest way to embed the library inside your project.
+It is strongly suggested to use [cocoapods](https://cocoapods.org) as it is the easiest way to embed the library in your project.

 Your Podfile should include the sub project `SBTUITestTunnel/Server` for the app target and `SBTUITestTunnel/Client` for the UI test target.